Smart marketers are already making great use of enterprise AI applications and machine learning in marketing. But how?

 Chatbots and intelligent agents are all the rage, and it’s no wonder.
 Some have become so convincing that you’d have a hard time telling them apart from a human customer service agent (who, after all, is likely following a script and pulling solutions from a canned collection of pre-approved options anyway).

 Chinese search giant Baidu launched its voice-activated intelligent agent fairly early on, in 2015.
 At launch, Duer was introduced as an adorable robot, but the technology behind it was quickly integrated into Baidu Mobile to enable product ordering from within the app.
-In 2017, Baidu Duer became a standalone business unit and today, more than 2,000 engineers across the U.S. and China are “working collaboratively to advance AI to the next frontier.”
+Within a few years, Baidu Duer became a standalone business unit and today, more than 2,000 engineers across the U.S. and China are “working collaboratively to advance AI to the next frontier.”

 Chatbots are being integrated into every facet of customer service and communications, including across Facebook Messenger, Slack, Twitter and more.
 A voice or text-activated chatbot inside the Starbucks app allows you to place an order and completes the transaction with pricing and pick-up time information.
 You can find info on your recent Mastercard transactions through its chatbot in Messenger, and even call for a Lyft from your Facebook Messenger, Slack or Amazon Echo.

-In-home intelligent agents are now a dime a dozen and according to Forrester, 97% of consumers that have one say they want to use intelligent agents to discover more generalized information.
+In-home intelligent agents are now a dime a dozen and many consumers that use one prefer to use intelligent agents to discover more generalized information.
 This presents a great opportunity for brands to “be the answer” for those consumers in a discovery state of mind, by creating authoritative, top quality content.